makrai/notes/koromilas21-multimod-emo-survey.md

       concatenation of the unimodal representations
 * Attention mechanisms
   not only serve to produce better cross-modal representations, but they can
-  * efficiently combine different feature extraction methods of the same modality
+  * efficiently combine diff feature extraction methods of the same modality
   * [56] use two different, and widely used in text analysis, feature extraction techniques:
     * applying three Conv1D networks, with filter size 1, 2 and 3,